 Selling, general, and administrative expenses ("SG&A") consist primarily of compensation and benefits costs, including stock-based compensation expense, for our employees including our stylists, fulfillment center operations, data analytics, merchandising, engineering, marketing, client experience, and corporate personnel.
-Selling, general, and administrative expenses also include marketing and advertising costs, third-party logistics costs, facility costs for our fulfillment centers and offices, professional service fees, information technology costs, and depreciation and amortization expense.
-As a result of our restructuring and cost reduction actions, we expect SG&A in fiscal 2023 to decrease year over year.
-Our classification of selling, general, and administrative expenses may vary from other companies in our industry and may not be comparable.
+SG&A also includes marketing and advertising costs, third-party logistics costs, facility costs for our fulfillment centers and offices, professional service fees, information technology costs, and depreciation and amortization expense.
+As a result of our restructuring and cost reduction actions throughout fiscal 2023 and fiscal 2022, we expect SG&A in fiscal 2024 to continue to decrease as compared to fiscal 2023.
+Our classification of certain components within SG&A may vary from other companies in our industry and may not be comparable.